answerdigital/terraform-modules/Terraform_modules/ec2_instance/README.md

 **user_data_replace_on_change (Optional)**

-This vaule indicates whether changes to the `user_data` value triggers a rebuild of the EC2 instance.
+This value indicates whether changes to the `user_data` value triggers a rebuild of the EC2 instance.
 The default value is `true`.

 # Outputs